shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - organize system into multiple "physical" and "logical" tiers
 - "logical separation" - different tiers handle different concerns
 - "physical separation" - allows each tier to be separately developed, scaled and upgraded
-- multi tier != multi layer architecture
-- multi layer is when the same application is broken into different modules
-- however, it will still run as a single unit during runtime and will be a single tier architecture
-- in a multi tier architecture, the different tiers run on different machines altogether
-- restriction - communication cannot be skipped between tiers. this helps keep the tiers loosely coupled

 ![multi tier constraint](/assets/img/high-level-design/multi-tier-constraint.svg)